Corrosion and structural integrity

 - High Temperature Testing

 - Metals and Metallic Coatings

 - Novel scanning electrochemical technologies for mapping defects in organic coatings

 - Testing Services

 - Understanding the failure mechanisms of coatings on contaminated steel substrates

 We possess a wide range of techniques to assess corrosion and structural failure.

-Corrosion of steel in concrete is usually associated it with carbonation and the ingress of chloride.
+Corrosion of steel in concrete is usually associated with carbonation and the ingress of chloride.
 We are experienced in assessing concrete structures for these situations either in the lab or in the field.
 Our experimental equipment includes a carbonation chamber to stimulate the long-term effects of carbon dioxide exposure and we can assess concrete materials for free and bound chloride levels.
-If quality issues are suspected in the initial testing process we can perform strength tests and chemical tests of the concrete material
+If quality issues are suspected in the initial testing process, we can perform strength tests and chemical tests of the concrete material.

 This expertise also allows us to perform life cycle assessment of buildings.